omonimus1/personal_assistant/README.md

 ## When to contribute
 1. If you want to suggest a new feature or update
-2. In case you would like to fix a bug

 ## Mind that
 Constructive criticisms or code reviews of any kind are very much welcome.